- Different types of bonds may have disparate performance during varying market environments.

 What is the "risk-on/risk-off" philosophy and how do you use it?

-O'Neil: We seek to provide investors with some upside potential while providing some downside protection.
+O'Neil: We seek to provide investors with some upside potential while preserving wealth.
 We believe that the return of capital is just as important as the return on capital.
 We think market conditions come in 2 varieties, "risk-on" and "risk-off."
 By that we mean some investments will perform better when the market is rewarding those who invest in riskier assets such as high-yield bonds, emerging markets, and leveraged loans.
 Other investments will preserve capital or may appreciate in value when the market is not rewarding risk-takers.
 Government securities, both US and non-US, tend to outperform in risk-off environments.
 If in general we think the prospects for economic growth are weak, we tend to favor government securities.
 Having a mix of assets in the portfolio helps to maintain a balance between risk and reward.
 Sometimes, the risk-on assets may deliver reward.
 At other times, the risk-off assets may lower exposure to risk.